ubccr/xdmod/docs/hierarchy.md

     $ xdmod-import-csv -t hierarchy -i hierarchy.csv

-After importing the heirarchy it is necessary to provide a mapping from your user groups to the hierarchy items.
+After importing the hierarchy it is necessary to provide a mapping from your user groups to the hierarchy items.
 The input format of this mapping is a CSV file where the first column contains the name of groups used by your resource manager and the second column contains names of